By using this site, you agree to the Privacy Policy and Terms of Use.

 Broader public health efforts should address socioeconomic stressors—poverty, housing instability, parental mental health conditions—that often contribute to harsh parenting.
 WHO frameworks emphasize that sustainable improvements in child stress regulation require simultaneous attention to family-level, community-level, and structural determinants of parenting quality.
 For more on childhood mental health evidence, see our New Studies section and Clinical Updates.

-Children exposed to harsh parenting show measurably impaired development of stress regulation mechanisms, with longitudinal evidence demonstrating that these neurobiological changes persist into adolescence and adulthood, increasing vulnerability to anxiety, depression, and behavioral difficulties.
+Children exposed to harsh parenting show measurably impaired development of stress regulation mechanisms, with evidence demonstrating that these neurobiological changes persist into adolescence and adulthood, increasing vulnerability to anxiety, depression, and behavioral difficulties.

 Key takeaways